cloverkits/workqueue/README.md

 `Queue` is a simple queue in project, all queues are based on it.
 It is a FIFO queue and has `dirty` and `processing` set to track the state of the queue.
 If you want to `Add` an exist item to the queue, unfortunately, it will not be added to the queue again.

-When item is already in the queue, it will be marked as dirty.
-After you call `Get` method, the item will be marked as processing.

-If you not call `Done` method, you want to add the exist item to the queue again, it will not be added to the queue again. `Done` method will remove item from `processing` set, if item in `dirty` set, it will be added to the queue again.

-Here is an very important thing to note, if you want to add exist one to the queue again, you must call `Done` method to mark the item as done.
+> Here is an very important thing to note, if you want to add exist one to the queue again, you must call `Done` method to mark the item as done.

 ### Methods